 If you’re one of the 40 million American adults living with an anxiety disorder, you may constantly feel on edge or always worried about something to the point where it disrupts your life.
-With expert psychological help from Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the rest of the team at the Soho Center For Mental Health Counseling & Clinical Supervision in Greenwich Village of New York City, you can learn to manage your anxiety and reduce your symptoms.
+With expert psychological help from Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and the rest of the team at the Soho Center For Mental Health Counseling in Greenwich Village of New York City, you can learn to manage your anxiety and reduce your symptoms.
 Call the practice today or schedule an appointment online.

 Everyone feels anxious or nervous every now and then — it’s a natural part of life.
 However, when those fears are pervasive and constant and disrupt your life, you may have an anxiety disorder.
 Anxiety disorders are prevalent and cause intense, unpleasant feelings such as helplessness, an impending sense of doom, and fear.